 Our bidding system is in place – we have a few fun, not-before-seen and disruptive-to-the-industry features designed to help listings sell, because no one likes a “Reserve Not Met” outcome.
 Take a look at our innovative bidding process on our How it Works page and let us know what you think!
 Again, our 2022 season goes live April 27, car season is nearing full-swing.
 We have even started attending car shows!
 (Find out which ones by getting CCC updates directly to your inbox.)

 We offer collectibles, classics, customs, special interest, tuner, niche and vintage – to name a few.
 If you are thinking of selling and have a vehicle – or high-value, specialty/hard-to-find part – we are now accepting submissions for our carefully curated collection of auction offerings.
 Have a look at “Sellers”, below, where you will also find a ni¢e di$count on the listing fee for sellers.
 Featured external listings are also running – though our auction items are supplemented by a gallery of many more photos and there is more about the item being auctioned, less about the history of each marque.
 Updates go out daily in-season, these also keep everyone in the loop with the auction items and featured external listings.
-We have basic members, our basic members can comment and like others’ comments with their usernames; fully-registered members, who have submitted credit card information so that they are ready to bid; and zero membership fees.
+We have Non-bidding Users, our Non-bidding Users can comment and like others’ comments with their usernames; Bidding Users, who have submitted credit card information so that they are ready to bid; and zero membership fees.

 Submit your listing details now to get your spot locked in – and your discount, of course.
 We’ll do the writing, design the listing page and be in touch about details to get you your best listing.
 To get a sense of the look of our listings, please see our 2021 – A Look Back page.
 By using paragraph form and lots of photos, we make the listings more engaging than a typical newspaper classified ad hinting at a few features.
 Submit lots of photos – we aim to feature in the neighbourhood of between 100 and 400 for each of our auction listings.